Stable homotopy groups of spheres: From dimension 0 to 90: Toda brackets

 \chapter{Toda brackets}

 The purpose of this chapter is to establish various Toda brackets that are used elsewhere in this manuscript.
+Tables \ref{tab:Toda} and \ref{tab:Toda-null} collect all of this information in one place.
 Many Toda brackets can be easily computed from the Moss Convergence Theorem \ref{thm:Moss}.
-These are summarized in Table \ref{tab:Toda} without further discussion.
+These are summarized in the tables without further discussion.
 However, some brackets require more complicated arguments.
-Those arguments are collected in this chapter.
+Those arguments are collected in this chapter. \revv{ For easy reference, the lemmas in this chapter are labelled with degrees that match the degrees given in the tables.}

 We will need the following $\C$-motivic version of a theorem of Toda \cite{Toda62}*{Theorem 3.6} that applies to symmetric Toda brackets.